filakhtov/gentoo-use-docs/net-misc/curl.md

 ### ssl
 This flag does nothing on its own.
 It enforces one of the ssl backends to be enabled via `CURL_SSL` use flags.

-It is recommended to enable this flag as it provides vital functionality, e.g. HTTPS protocol support.
+It is recommended to enable this flag as it provides vital features, e.g. HTTPS protocol support.

+### sslv3
+Only makes sense if the `ssl` flag is enabled and the `CURL_SSL` use flag has `openssl` backend enabled.
+Ensure that the `sslv3` flag is enabled on the [dev-libs/openssl](../dev-libs/openssl.md) package to provide support for (now deprecated and insecure) SSLv3 (Secure Socket Layers version 3) cryptographic protocol.

+This flag should only ever be enabled if there is an explicit need to use outdated SSLv3 protocol, as it is insecure and vulnerable.

 ### static-libs
 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked `libcurl` library.